Biden's student loan plan: What we know (and what we don't)

 HOW DO I APPLY FOR STUDENT LOAN FORGIVENESS?

-Details of that have not yet been announced, but keep an eye on the federal student aid website for more details in coming days.
+Details of that have not yet been announced, but more information will likely be available later Wednesday.

 HOW MANY PEOPLE WILL THIS HELP?

 About 43 million Americans have federal student debt, and a third of those owe less than $10,000.
 Half owe less than $20,000.
 The total amount of federal student debt is more than $1.6 trillion.
-Nearly one third of all American students take out loans to pay for college, with an average balance of $37,667, according to federal data.
+Nearly one third of all American students take out loans to pay for college, with the average individual student debt reaching a record high of $37,014 in 2021.

 WHAT IF I’VE ALREADY PAID OFF MY STUDENT LOANS — WILL I SEE RELIEF?